 APPENDIX B: REGISTRATION LETTER

 ITAR Compliance ROM Estimate

-* The estimates provided for each step are the requirements for the initial steps to become ITAR compliant.
+* The estimates of attorney time to complete each phase of compliance described above the requirements for the initial steps to become ITAR compliant.
 Once compliance is achieved it must be maintained and there are annual requirements.